mantisbt-plugins/mailtemplate/readme.md

 Remember that when upgrading you will need to adjust core/email_api.php again:(<br>
 In case there is no prepared email-api.php, you can do it manual.<br>
-All entries are marked with a start and ending indicator starting with "## CN"
+All entries are marked with a start and ending indicator like "## CN-start" and "## CN-end"

 ## Remarks
 Please let me know how to further improve.....